danielkenafake/danielkenafake.github.io/_posts/videos/2015-07-20-Space-Soda.md

 ---

 <div class="WideTextBox">
 <p>A short animation set in space.
-This was made as a test animation for using several After Effects scripts.</p>
+This animation was made to test several After Effects scripts.</p>
 </div>